Books for changing the world

 The Rise, Fall, and Future of a Broken Promise

-In After Diversity, writer, organizer, and former DEI consultant Kim Tran takes a hard look at the industry’s fraught history, identifying the lawmakers, bureaucrats, and influencers who, in the decades after the Civil Rights movement, ensured that DEI failed to deliver on its lofty promises.
-From union-busting personnel managers co-opting the language of justice to celebrity influencers profiting from movements in the streets, DEI has largely offered a feeling of belonging that forecloses politicization and encourages loyalty to companies and institutions.
+In After Diversity,writer, organizer, and former DEI consultant Kim Tran argues that while DEI was never the political horizon, at its core is an essential understanding that workplaces are strategic sites of struggle.
+Tran takes a hard look at the DEI industry’s fraught history, explaining why, in the decades after the civil rights movement, it failed to deliver on its lofty promises.
+From union-busting personnel managers to celebrity influencers, DEI has offered feelings of belonging as a distraction from politicization and to encourage company loyalty.